swadhinroutray/NextUp/README.md

-# NextUP: A Project Management Tool
+# NextUp: A Project Management Tool

 - To get started:
 ```sh